indykite/indykite-sdk-web/README.md

 console.log(data.expires_in); // In x seconds
 ```

+> If a user was invited to your system and he has a reference ID from his invitation email, you should pass the reference ID to
+> the loginSetup function (`IKUIUserAPI.loginSetup({ otpToken: "referenceID" })`) so that the application is able to connect
+> the logged in user with the invited one.

 #### Register `IKUIUserAPI.register("username", "Passwd")`

 Calling this function with valid username and password parameters returns promise which is resolved and returns access tokens or rejected and returns error info.